 • 30 minutes for number bibs not visible.

-Any participant withdrawing from the race must notify an organization official as soon as possible.
+Any participant withdrawing from the race must notify an organisation official as soon as possible.

 Withdrawal by one team member in a team of more than 3 members will result in a one-hour penalty for that team, provided of course that at least 3 people remain in the race (see ART.
 28).